Diocese of Sandakan

-The Roman Catholic Diocese of Sandakan (Dioecesis Sandakaana) is located in east Malaysia.
+The Diocese of Sandakan (Dioecesis Sandakaanus; Keuskupan Sandakan: 山打根教区) is a Latin Catholic ecclesiastical jurisdiction located in Sabah, at East Malaysia.
 It is a suffragan diocese of the Archdiocese of Kota Kinabalu.
-The diocese is subdivided into 5 parishes and 1 mission district.
+The diocese is subdivided into 5 parishes (Sandakan, Beluran, Telupid, Lahad Datu and Tawau) and 1 mission district (Paitan), covering the east portion of the state.

 History

-The diocese was created on 16 July 2007, from some territory of the Archdiocese of Kota Kinabalu.
+The diocese was created by the decree of papal bull "Missionalem per navitatem" on 16 July 2007, and consist of the East Coast territory of the Archdiocese of Kota Kinabalu.
 Julius Dusin Gitom was appointed as the first bishop of the diocese.
-The diocese covers the Sandakan and Tawau Divisions of Sabah State.
+The diocese covers the Sandakan and Tawau Divisions located in the East Coast of Sabah state.

 List of parishes

 Five parishes and one mission are located in the Diocese of Sandakan.